openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/5-password-management.md

 ## Administrative Password Reset

-Passwords may be reset via the [Edge Management API](docs/reference/developer/api/02-edge-management-reference.mdx) by an administrative client.
+Passwords may be reset via the [edge management API](docs/reference/developer/api/02-edge-management-reference.mdx) by an administrative client.

 ### Ziti CLI